shio-yaamaa/three-js-practice/README.md

 # Todo

+- Can we make the adding and removing process asynchronous?
+(When addtion is finished, removal starts)
 - Make click easier
 - Can we use OrbitControls to move camera on wheeling?
 - Can we use spread operator to add multiple objects to the scene at a time?